 According to Software Advice’s Craig Borowski, the company behind the survey, call centers have been at the forefront of technology use, employing advances like auto-dialers, voice-over-internet protocol (VoIP), and computer-telephony integration (CTI).

-“A large portion of the developments, though, focus on streamlining call center operations, increasing efficiencies and boosting the bottom line,” Borowski wrote via email.
+“A large portion of the developments, though, focus on streamlining call center operations, increasing efficiencies, and boosting the bottom line,” Borowski wrote via email.
 “Other areas of development, such as those that focus on improving customer experience, have sometimes taken a back seat.”

 It’s Not Going Away

-In the study, researchers Baris Ata and Che-Lin Su looked at 1.3 million calls to a bank’s call center and used that data to develop “a more accurate approach to modeling caller patience than ever before.”
+Another study, from the University of Chicago Booth School of Business, examined caller patience.
+Some may say that the title of the study’s press release cuts to the quick: “Hang Up or Hold On?
+Study Helps Call Centers Know When Patience Is Running Out.”
+In the study, researchers looked at 1.3 million calls placed to a bank’s call center and used that data to develop “a more accurate approach to modeling caller patience than ever before.”

-“When a call center alters its discipline to improve speed and service, add agents or change call routing and priority, we theorized those things should influence caller patience,” said Su.
+In our data-driven world, call center performance analysis gets even more complicated, forcing businesses to take it more seriously.
+“When a call center alters its discipline to improve speed and service, add agents or change call routing and priority, we theorize those things should influence caller patience,” the study claimed.
 “And our model shows that such improvements do indeed make a difference in whether people decide to hang up or hang on.”

-More Important Than Ever
+Customer Experience Is More Important Than Ever

 With businesses paying more attention to wait times and customer experience, it’s more important than ever for companies to ensure that they have the right technology solutions to meet their customers’ needs.